ITWorks4U/Python-3-tutorial/03_condition_check/README.md

 #	Condition checks

 Condition checks allows you to compare one, two or more values to each other.
-Everytime a condition check returns true a certain block of code(s) is able to execute
+Everytime a condition check returns true a certain block of code(s) is able to execute.

 ##	(very) important things